samsambutdifferent/largescale-video-categoriation/ucf101/readme.md

 # UCF101

-Original dataset used for human action recognition in videos, provided by the Center for Research in Computer Vision at the University of Central Florida.
+Dataset used for human action recognition in videos, provided by the Center for Research in Computer Vision at the University of Central Florida.

-no. of videos:
+no. of videos: 13320

-no. of classes:
+no. of classes: 101 action categories

-list of classes:
+list of classes: in 5 categories
+1)Human-Object Interaction 2) Body-Motion Only 3) Human-Human Interaction 4) Playing Musical Instruments 5) Sports.

 lisencing type: